-Wright Flood Update on National Flood Insurance Program Reauthorization
+Wright Flood Update on National Flood Insurance Program Reauthorization (December 2019)

 - Initiate new flood policy applications or requests to increase coverage and submit premium payments before the lapse and within the NFIP waiting period rules.